GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/README.md

 <h1 align="center" >💻 DSC-GTBIT HACKTOBERFEST21-GTBIT-WEBDEV 💻</h1>

 <h3>Hello Everyone 👋🏻 Glad to see you all here !!
 I hope everyone is eager to give their best contributions.
-This project aims to have collective innovative mini-projects related to web development in a single place.
-Not only Projects but also aim to collect documents ( notes ) & provide references for beginners to learn so as to provide a one-stop solution for all the problems.
+This project aims to have a collection of innovative projects related to web development in a single place.
+Not only Projects, this repo aims to collect documents ( notes ) & provide references for beginners to learn so as to provide a one-stop solution for everyone to learn and upskill!

 <h1 align="center"> Technologies Included </h1>
 <div align="center"><img alt="HTML5" src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white"/> <img alt="CSS3" src="https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white"/> <img alt="JavaScript" src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/></div>